sermant-io/Sermant-website/docs/en/document/user-guide/readme.md

 Sermant-agent is the essential core component of Sermant, which contains bytecode enhancements of [sermant-agentcore](https://github.com/huaweicloud/Sermant/tree/develop/sermant-agentcore), [sermant-plugins](https://gIthub.com/huaweicloud/Sermant/tree/develop/sermant-plugins), [sermant-common](https://github.com/huaweicloud/Sermant/tree/develop/sermant-common).
 Sermant-agent takes effect when the host application is launched by specifying the `sermant-agent.jar'` package via the `-javaagent` argument.

-Sermant-agent is based on Java Agent technology and supports JDK 1.6 and above.
+Sermant-agent is based on JavaAgent technology and supports JDK 1.6 and above.

 Please refer to the [Sermant-agent User Manual](sermant-agent.md) for more instructions on how to use sermant-agent.